Andrew-JG-Ha/RL_Project/README.md

 # RL_Project
-##Reinforcement Learning Projects
+## Reinforcement Learning Projects
-1. Reinforcement Learning algorithm applied to an Atari Game
+### 1. Reinforcement Learning algorithm applied to an Atari Game

-2. Reinforcement Learning algorithm (PPO) applied to the cartpole game
+### 2. Reinforcement Learning algorithm (PPO) applied to the cartpole game

-3. Q-Learning model from scratch applied to a custom enviroment made from pygame <br/>
+### 3. Q-Learning model from scratch applied to a custom enviroment made from pygame <br/>
   [✔] Making the Locations class (to manage a general map)<br/>
   [✔] Making the Environment class (to add terrain, traps and bonuses)<br/>
   [✔] Making the Agent class (to add the agent)<br/>